awsdocs/aws-personal-health-dashboard/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-#### Deny AWS Health organizational API access<a name="deny-organizational-api-access"></a>
+#### Deny access to AWS Health organizational view<a name="deny-organizational-api-access"></a>

-This policy statement denies access to the AWS Organizations API operations, but allows access to the AWS Health API operations for an individual account\.
+This policy statement denies access to the AWS Organizations actions but allows access to the AWS Health actions for an individual account\.

 **Example : Deny AWS Health organizational view access**